You need to activate javascript for this site.

 • Demonstrate ability to select, formulate and apply the contents of exploratory data analysis in the analysis of sports data.

-I - Introduction to probabilities
+II - Introduction to Probability:

 Conditional Probability and Independence